qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:add_attachments_to_emails
 - How do I add attachments to emails?
 - Hello, How do I add attachments to emails?
+- I want to add attachments to emails
+- add attachments to emails

 ## intent:add_microsoft_attachment
 - hello, i would like to add attachments from microsoft apps to my messages